 Fr.
 Panuska’s 16-year tenure as President at Scranton is by far the longest of any other president before or after him.
 The dedication of the Redington Hall student residence in 1984 marked the first new construction on campus in 17 years.
 By 1998, no fewer than 14 other new buildings would follow, along with major renovations to existing structures at a cost of over 110 million dollars paid for with the help of two large and highly successful capital campaigns.
 The expansion of the physical plant was accompanied by an equally significant growth in the University’s academic quality, including large increases in the number of faculty and the creation of another new undergraduate school, the College of Professional Studies, which, after Fr.
 Panuska stepped down as President, was named the Panuska College in his honor.
 Referred to affectionately by faculty as “Big Al” and by students as “Papa Bear,” he became a truly beloved figure on campus as well as in the local community.
 In recognition of his exceptional service to the University, the Board of Trustees conferred upon him the title of President Emeritus, the first former President to be so honored.

 After leaving Scranton, Fr.
-Panuska served as rector of the Jesuit community at the Jesuit Center in Wernersville before returning to the University where for several years he assisted in the work of campus ministry before taking up residence at health centers for older Jesuits, first at the St. Claude la Colombiere community in Baltimore and then in Manresa Hall in Merion, where he currently resides.
+Panuska served as rector of the Jesuit community at the Jesuit Center in Wernersville before returning to the University where for several years he assisted in the work of campus ministry before taking up residence at health centers for older Jesuits, first at the St. Claude la Colombiere community in Baltimore and then in Manresa Hall in Merion.
+He died on February 28, 2017.

 Reverend Joseph M. McShane, S.J., H'04, 1998-2003